-Nexus Repository Manager Pro and Nexus Repository Manager OSS ship with some default passwords and settings for repository indexing that need to be changed for your installation to be useful (and secure).
+Nexus Repository Manager Pro and Nexus Repository Manager OSS ship with some default settings that need to be changed for your installation to be complete (and secure).
 After installing and running the repository manager, you need to make sure that you complete the following tasks:

 The repository manager can send username and password recovery emails.
 To enable this feature, you will need to configure a SMTP Host and Port as well as any necessary authentication parameters that the repository manager needs to connect to the mail server.

 Step 5: Configure Default HTTP and HTTPS Proxy Settings

 In many deployments the internet, and therefore any remote repositories that the repository manager needs to proxy, can only be reached via a HTTP or HTTPS proxy server internal to the deployment company.
 In these cases the connection details to that proxy server need to be configured in order for the repository manager to be able to proxy remote repositories at all.

 Step 6: Setup a Backup procedure for your server

 Read and utilize Backup and Restore.
 Things happen and it is always advisable to backup your configurations and data on a scheduled basis.